greg-raven/Uncommon-Sense/_posts/2019-03-01-cpac-at-the-bridge.md

 Nearly half of all illegal aliens in the country have violated the terms of their short-term visitor or work visas.
 More than 10.8 million people received such visas alone in fiscal year 2015, including 500,000 foreign university and graduate students on academic visas and nearly 700,000 total foreign guest workers (both skilled and unskilled, not to mention their spouses, many of whom are allowed to work here as well).

 Congress has repeatedly mandated a nationwide visa entry-exit system to track legal short-term visa holders.
-But one has yet to be built—even in the wake of the 9/11 terrorist attacks, which were perpetrated in part by several illegal alien visa overstayers.
+But one has yet to be built — even in the wake of the 9/11 terrorist attacks, which were perpetrated in part by several illegal alien visa overstayers.
 E-verify has been stalled.
 Sanctuary cities metastasized.
 And BOTH parties are to blame – yeah I’m looking at you, Paul Ryan, Mitch McConnell, the Bush family, Mitt Romney and the ghost of John McCain.

 This unrelenting inflow of new green card holders, short-term foreign visa holders, legal temporary workers, refugees and asylees is supplemented by 13 to 30 million illegal aliens who expect amnesty and chain migration privileges from Washington despite breaking immigration laws governing everything from border jumping to ID fraud, benefits fraud, tax fraud, and marriage fraud, to human and drug trafficking, to employment rules, deportation orders, and visa overstays.